About Us

 We don’t want tea confusion.
 We want tea consumption!

-To help you to choose the right tea at the right price, we do three things:
+To help you to choose the proper tea at the right price, we do three things:

 1. Drink a lot of tea and keep careful notes of our impressions;